 Who the information is shared with

 Your personal information is not shared with anyone outside of Planning and Borough Development either internally within the Council or externally.
-Comments submitted as part of planning applications will only be published on the Council's website with your consent.
-Once a planning decision has been made we will remove your comments from the Council's website.
+Comments submitted as part of planning applications will be published on the Council’s website anonymously.
+Once a planning decision has been made we will remove your comments from the Council’s website.

 How long we keep your information

 We will only keep your information for as long as is required by law and to provide you with the necessary services in line with our stated retention policy.

 - For planning policy consultations, we retain your details unless you ask us to remove them.